What’s Merriam-Webster’s word of the year for 2023? Hint: Be true to yourself

 Rounding out the company’s top words of 2023, in no particular order:

-RIZZ: It’s slang for “romantic appeal or charm” and seemingly short for charisma.
+RIZZ: Slang for “romantic appeal or charm” and seemingly short for charisma.
 Merriam-Webster added the word to its online dictionary in September and it’s been among the top lookups since, Sokolowski said.

 KIBBUTZ: There was a massive spike in lookups for “a communal farm or settlement in Israel” after Hamas militants attacked several near the Gaza Strip on Oct.
-7. The first kibbutz was founded circa 1909 in what is today Israel.
+7. The first kibbutz in Israel was founded circa 1909.

 IMPLODE: The June 18 implosion of the Titan submersible on a commercial expedition to explore the Titanic wreckage sent lookups soaring for this word, meaning “to burst inward.”
 “It was a story that completely occupied the world,” Sokolowski said.